OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_details.rst

 You can change the view and zoom into a System by clicking on it.
 Other parts of the hierarchy are no longer visible.

-The diagram keeps track of the view history and then lets us go back and forth through the history similar to undo and redo in apps.
+The diagram keeps track of the view history and then lets you go back and forth through the history similar to undo and redo in apps.

 The buttons in the first group of the toolbar control the view.